socialsignin/spring-social-security/quickstart.md

 ------------------------------------------------

 - Configure ProviderSignInController with "/authenticate" as the postSignInUrl (the default url for the SpringSocialSecurityAuthenticationFilter)
-- , and set its signUpUrl to be "/signup" (the default url of SpringSocialSecuritySignUpController)
+- and set its signUpUrl to be "/signup" (the default url of SpringSocialSecuritySignUpController)
 ```
   <bean class="org.springframework.social.connect.web.ProviderSignInController" >
     	<property name="signUpUrl" value="/signup" />
         <property name="postSignInUrl" value="/authenticate" />
    </bean>
 ```
 - Create a view in your webapp which handles the choice of username by a user and submits to "/signup" (the default url of SpringSocialSecuritySignUpController )
 - Set the following environment properties in your application
 ```
-socialsignin.signUpView=/<name of your choose username view)
+socialsignin.signUpView=/[name of your choose username view]
-socialsignin.defaultAuthenticationSuccessUrl=<url to send users after login>
+socialsignin.defaultAuthenticationSuccessUrl=[url to send users after login]
 ```
 -- Optionally, configure your UsersConnectionRepository with SpringSocialSecurityConnectionSignUp to allow user local account and username selection to happen implicitly where possible, based on connection details from 3rd party provider